-All incoming messages for the barrister about the barristers' cases must forwarded or delivered to the barrister in question.
+All incoming messages for a barrister about that barristers' cases must be forwarded or delivered to the barrister in question.
 Chambers acts as a Data Processor for the barrister in question in respect of personal data contained in such emails.

-Any suspicious or offensive messages received are immediately to be referred to the Senior Clerk or the Head of Chambers
+Any suspicious or offensive messages received are immediately to be referred to the Senior Clerk or the Heads of Chambers.